#6 The mystery of the missing milestone outcomes

 Comments

-This is an important study that raises many questions about all of the assessments systems we use in HPE, and the authors are rockstars to pull off such a challenging design.
+This is an important study that raises many questions about all of the assessment systems we use in HPE, and the authors are rockstars to pull off such a challenging design.
 Some PAPERS Pearls to consider:

 1. This is an administrative database study, which is a genre of HPE methods that doesn’t get enough attention.
 It is difficult to access quality data, but holds enormous promise for advancing our field.